dell/omnia/docs/Troubleshooting/FAQ.md

 3. Delete the file: `omnia/control_plane/roles/webui_awx/files/.tower_cli.cfg`.
 4. Re-run *control_plane.yml*.

+## What to do after a control plane reboot?
+1. Once the control plane reboots, wait for 10-15 minutes to allow all k8s pods and services to come up.
+This can be verified using:
+* `kubectl get pods --all-namespaces`
+2. If the pods do not come up, check `/var/log/omnia.log` for more information.
+3. Cobbler profiles are not persistent across reboots.
+The latest profile will be available post-reboot based on the values of `provision_os` and `iso_file_path` in `base_vars.yml`.
+Re-run `control_plane.yml` with different values for `provision_os` and `iso_file_path` to restore the profiles.
+4. Devices that have had their IP assigned dynamically via DHCP may get assigned new IPs.
+This in turn can cause duplicate entries for the same device on AWX.
+Clusters may also show inconsistency and ambiguity.

+## How to clear existing DHCP leases after a management NIC IP change?
+If `device_config_support` is set to TRUE,
+1. Reboot the ethernet TOR (Top of the Rack) switches in your environment.
+2. If the leases aren't cleared, reboot the devices that have not registered the new IP.
+If `device_config_support` is set to FALSE, no reboots are required.

 ## Why is permission denied when executing the `idrac.yml` file or other .yml files from AWX?
 Potential Cause: The "PermissionError: [Errno 13] Permission denied" error is displayed if you have used the ansible-vault decrypt or encrypt commands.